European-XFEL/Karabo/doc/concepts/general_concepts.rst

 - *onTimeUpdate(trainId, sec, frac, period)*: is executed when the device receives an update from the timing system.

-Additionally, device's without a full state machine, i.e. such using simple state machines provide the `registerInitialFunction(func)*` method, which can be used to register a function to be called at the end of device initialization, i.e. after the device properties' initial values have been set and are available through the *get* and *set*
+Additionally, devices without a full state machine, i.e. such using simple state machines provide the `registerInitialFunction(func)*` method, which can be used to register a function to be called at the end of device initialization, i.e. after the device properties' initial values have been set and are available through the *get* and *set*